To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-In addition to helping you keep your pup safe, collars also provide a place to hang your dog’s identification tags which contain his name and yours, a phone number and proof of rabies vaccination.
-In the event your dog does get loose and can’t find his or her way home, a collar with ID tags attached ensure that the sweet soul that finds your runaway canine will easily know how to get him home.
+In addition to helping you keep your pup safe, collars also provide a place to hang your dog’s identification tags which contain their name and yours, a phone number and proof of rabies vaccination.
+In the event your dog does get loose and can’t find their way home, a collar with ID tags attached ensure that the sweet soul that finds your runaway canine will easily know how to get them home.

 Picking out the right collar for your dog may be tougher than you think.
 From flat collars to shock collars, we’ll give you all the info you need to pick the perfect collar for your pup.

-And here are a few no-bark dog collar options you can read more about:
+Here are a few no-bark dog collar options you can read more about.

-- Sonic Collars: The sonic (aka. ultrasonic) collar has a device that sits against your dog’s throat, and when he barks, it detects the vibration and sends out a high-pitched noise, only detectable to your pup, to deter him from barking.
+The sonic (a.k.a. ultrasonic) collar has a device that sits against your dog’s throat, and when they bark, it detects the vibration and sends out a high-pitched noise, only detectable to your pup, to deter them from barking.

 While the best leash for you is ultimately the one that feels most comfortable in your hands, certain types of leashes are better for certain situations.

-These extendable leads with their iconic plastic handles are a great option for walks in the park, field explorations, or basically anytime your pup has a little room to romp.
-We’d be wary of using this type of lead in heavy traffic, at a crowded park or anytime you need a have a little more control.
+These extendable leads with their iconic plastic handles are a great option for walks in the park, field explorations or basically anytime your pup has a little room to romp.
+We’d be wary of using this type of lead in heavy traffic, at a crowded park or anytime you need to have a little more control.
 Check out our Retractable Leash Reviews.

 Chain leads may look pretty, but they’re heavy and even harsher on your hands than a standard nylon leash.
-They’re also not-so-great on your pup’s teeth, should he or she decide to play tug-of-war one day with the lead.
+They’re also not-so-great on your pup’s teeth, should they decide to play tug-of-war one day with the lead.

 Not all leads are created equal.
 Aside from your standard options, there some pretty fancy options out there.
 Whether you’re looking for a retract-into-the-collar gadget or a hands-off option for exercising, here are a few specialty, self-explanatory lead options and our favorites among those available for purchase today: